 Life with a newborn pretty much means you are feeding on demand 24/7 so forget about everything else LOL.
 And if you are breastfeeding, this statement is even more true for you.
 Although a newborn needs to eat every 2-3 hours, don’t be fooled thinking that this means you have 2 hours in-between each feeding.

 On average, I’ll get about 30 minutes of free time in-between feedings and if I’m lucky I’ll get 45.
-Luckily, there’s a few things you can do to make feeding time a bit easier.
+Luckily, there’s a few breastfeeding products and things that’ll make feeding time a bit easier.

 Yup that’s right.
 You might as well get comfortable because this will be your new spot for the next couple of months.
 So find a comfortable spot or two in your home where you wouldn’t mind spending hours a day feeding your newborn.